 Veterans and their families seeking help in applying for Aid and Attendance pension benefit can use this information about eligibility requirements and application forms.

 Eligibility for Aid and Attendance Pension

-By answering a few simple questions we are able to determine your eligibility for the Aid and Attendance pension benefit by using our Veteran Aid and Attendance Pension Benefit Calculator.
+By answering a few simple questions we are able to determine your possible eligibility for the Aid and Attendance pension benefit by using our Veteran Aid and Attendance pension benefit questionnaire.
 To get started click here

-- This application will require a copy of DD-214 (see below for more information) or separation papers, Medical Evaluation from a physician, current medical issues, net worth limitations, and net income, along with out-of-pocket Medical Expenses.
+- This application will require a medical evaluation from a physician, current medical issues, net worth limitations, and net income, along with out-of-pocket medical expenses.